Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/HKCERT2024.md

 Now you can brute t and solve for s with modular 4th root.

-In fact, you seem to be able to solve some of the primes with t less than the real t:
+In fact, you seem to be able to solve some of the primes with t less than the real t and a seed different to the real seed:

 <br>